REQUIREMENTS FOR CONTENT

 d) main research results;

-d) each quotation should be accompanied by a reference to the source which bibliographic description should be completed depending on its type (primary or secondary source) according to the National Standard of Ukraine DSTU 8302: 2015 Information and documentation;
+Each quotation should be accompanied by a reference to the source which bibliographic description should be completed depending on its type (primary or secondary source) according to the National Standard of Ukraine: DSTU 8302: 2015 Information and documentation;

-35. Terminology and main provisions of the article should be (if necessary) highlighted in italics.
+Terminology and main provisions of the article should be (if necessary) highlighted in italics.